-Analytical results of key water quality data (chloride, TDS, and sodium) in 2017 were generally consistent with historical concentrations and observed ranges of constituent concentrations.
+Analytical results of key water quality data (chloride, total dissolved solids [TDS], and sodium) in 2018 were generally consistent with historical concentrations and observed ranges of constituent concentrations.
 In general, no water quality results were observed that are a cause of concern.

-None of the water quality results from monitoring wells throughout 2017 indicate an incipient episode or immediate threat of seawater intrusion.
-Since the decline of TDS, sodium, and chloride concentrations following the 2009-2010 seasons, it is also clear that the location and inland extent of the seawater-fresh water interface is not known, except for the apparent indication that it was detected in 2009 in well 30N02, 30N03, and MW-Blue, all of which are screened in the Paso Robles Formation.
+None of the water quality results from monitoring wells throughout 2018 indicate an incipient episode or immediate threat of seawater intrusion.
+Incipient seawater intrusion was indicated in 2009 by elevated concentrations of TDS, sodium, and chloride (i.e. "water quality degradation") in wells 30N02, 30N03, and MW-Blue, all of which are screened in the Paso Robles Formation.
 No indications of seawater intrusion have been observed in wells screened in the underlying Careaga sandstone.
+Since TDS, sodium, and chloride concentrations declined following the 2009-2010 seasons, the location and inland extent of the seawater-fresh water interface is unknown.